nanozuki/tabby.nvim/README.md

 Tabby.nvim focuses on a vim-style tab instead of buffers list, so tabby only displays the buffers in tabpage(although you can use low-level API to write a bufferline).
-On the other hand, If you use some plugin such as "fzf" or "telescope," you will find the bufferline unnecessary.
-In that case, you may want to use the tab as its original feature: be a windows layout multiplexer.
+On the other hand, if you use some plugin such as "fzf" or "telescope," you will find the bufferline unnecessary.
+In that case, you may want to use the tab as its original feature: a windows layout multiplexer.
 That might be the reason why you choose tabby.nvim.

-### highly configurable and easy to start
+### Highly configurable and easy to start

 With tabby.nvim, you can config your own tabline from scratch.
-And won't worry the complexy, you can start from presets and example.
-As tabby.nvim have complete type annotations (powered by EmmyLua), so you can write config with the help of lua-language-server.
+And don't worry about the complexity, you can start from presets and examples. tabby.nvim has complete type annotations (powered by EmmyLua), so you can write config with the help of lua-language-server.